Aabrekkenibba-2.jpg

 Challenge: ●●●●○

-Klovane might be the lowest peak at below 1000 meters, yet it offers one of the greatest views.
+Klovane may be the lowest summit at just under 1000 meters, yet it offers one of the greatest views.
 The mountain is located halfway up the valley, which grants it a unique 360° viewpoint.
-Gaze at the beautiful nature surrounding you.
+From here, you can take in a unique panorama: the sprawling ice of the national park in one direction, and the dramatic sweep of the fjord in the other.

 Your journey starts at Oldevatn Camping, a camping site set just under the mountain, by the bridge where you cross the lake.
-The trail is generally quite steep - a recurring theme around here.
-The upside to this is, of course, the quickly gained altitude and the fast changing scenery.
+The trail is generally quite steep - a recurring theme of this list.
+The upside to this is, of course, the quickly gained altitude and the rapidly changing scenery.

 Technical information